-This notice is for adults who are in care homes or nursing homes, supported living arrangements or receiving other forms of days services or residentialbased service such as rehabilitation.
-We are using your personal information to provide those services to you and to safeguard you from harm.
-We may work with other agencies to deliver these services and monitor the quality of services.
+This notice is for people who asylum seekers or refugees either seeking support from West Dunbartonshire Council or subject to statutory provisions giving the Council a compulsory role in your support.
+We are using your personal information to look into your circumstances, and that of other members of your household, to see what needs you have that are eligible for support.
+If you are eligible for support we will then work with other agencies to put in place a plan to meet your support needs.
 We also use your information to verify your identity where required, contact you by post, email or telephone, to maintain our records, manage any funding of services and your contribution to these and to demonstrate to our own auditors and external regulators that we are providing proper services in accordance with the law.